iainelder/advent-of-code-2023/README.md

 * Moving tests is easy with PyTest because it discovers based on name
 * It's easier to group the test day with each day's solution
 * Use table-driven tests to avoid test code repitition
+* Part 2 was easy because I already found a good abstraction in part 1 (`max_hand` is what they call the "minimum set of cubes")